-A.12 - Precise adjustment of the UP ("0") and DOWN ("1") limit switch positions (procedure to be run with the keys on the head of the motor)
+B.1 - Precise adjustment of the UP ("0") and DOWN ("1") limit switch positions

 - This adjustment can be done at any time, on condition that the limit switch positions have already been programmed. - The following procedure describes the setting of the Upper limit switch "0".
 To adjust the Lower limit switch "1": (in step 1) command a DOWN movement (rather than UP); (in step 2) adjust the height of limit switch "1" (instead of the height of limit switch "0"); (in step 3) as in the figure below.